cloudevents/spec/discovery/spec.md

 contained in the request.
 If any of those Services cannot be deleted for any reason then the entire request MUST fail with no effect.

-If an `id` is not specified in any of the Services the entire request MUST fail.
+If any of the Services in the incoming request are missing an `id` then the entire request MUST fail.
 If no Service can be found that corresponds to a specified `id`, the endpoint MUST behave as though the Service was deleted.
 An `epoch` value MAY be omitted in the incoming Service.
 If present and the request value is not greater than existing value, then the request MUST fail.

 If other service attributes are included in the request, those SHOULD be ignored for the purposes of processing the request.